upstash/vector-py/README.md

 # Upstash Vector Python SDK
-The Upstash Vector python client
+The Upstash Vector Python client

+> [!NOTE]
+> **This project is in GA Stage.**
+>
+> The Upstash Professional Support fully covers this project.
+It receives regular updates, and bug fixes.
+The Upstash team is committed to maintaining and improving its functionality.

 ## Installation